 - Wait about an hour and then check back on your two piles.
-What differences are there between the two?
+What differences does your child see between the two?
 Record the differences and make some guesses about why they are different.
-The rinsed pennies will be bright and new looking.
+The rinsed pennies should be bright and look brand new.

 What Happened?
 When the vinegar and salt dissolve the copper oxide they make it easier for the copper atoms to join with the oxygen in the air and the chlorine in the salt.
-When the pennies are not rinsed it allows the chemical reaction to occur.
-This makes up a compound called malachite which is what coats the dark pennies.
+If the pennies are not rinsed it allows a chemical reaction to occur that produces a greenish-looking compound called malachite.